apicart/brackets/readme.md

 </script>
 ```

-Now, let's take a look on nested components with some methods.
+Now, let's take a look on nested components.
 If the component is nested inside another component,
 then it's parent component must have some root element in which the component is placed.
+The root element is not necessary for a plain text.

 ```html
 <div class="app">{{component shareArticle, articleName: 'Article 1'}}</div>